MaterializeInc/materialize/doc/user/content/sql/create-source/mysql.md

 `binlog_row_image`               | `FULL` |
 `gtid_mode`                      | `ON`   |
 `enforce_gtid_consistency`       | `ON`   |
-`replica_preserve_commit_order`  | `ON`   | Only required when connecting Materialize to a MySQL read-replica for replication, rather than the MySQL primary.
+`replica_preserve_commit_order`  | `ON`   | Only required when connecting Materialize to a read-replica for replication, rather than the primary server.

-If you're running MySQL as a managed service, further configuration changes might be required.
+If you're running MySQL using a managed service, further configuration changes might be required.
 For step-by-step instructions on enabling GTID-based binlog replication for your MySQL service, see the integration guides.